-8 Animals That Use Spikes and Spines as Tools
+8 Animals That Use Their Spikes as Tools

 30,000 quills.
 That’s a scary amount of possibly painful meetings.
 When the North American porcupine is attacked, it swipes at its attacker with its tail.
 And it’s covered with up to 30,000 quills!
 But the porcupine goes one further.
 The 2.7 inches (7 cm) long quills on its tail aren’t just horribly pointy and sharp, but also have nasty barbs on them.
 Ouch!